Kairos: In Christian theology

+The Kairos Prison Ministry is active in 39 U.S. states.

 In science

 In Hippocrates' (460–357 BCE) major theoretical treatises on the nature of medical science and methodology, the term kairos is used within the first line.
 Hippocrates is generally accepted as the father of medicine, but his contribution to the discourse of science is less discussed.
 While kairos most often refers to "the right time," Hippocrates also used the term when referencing experimentation.
 Using this term allowed him to "express the variable components of medical practice more accurately."
 Here the word refers more to proportion, the mean, and the implicit sense of right measure.

 Hippocrates most famous quote about kairos is "every kairos is a chronos, but not every chronos is a kairos."

 In A Rhetoric of Doing: Essays on Written Discourse in Honor of James L. Kinneavy by Stephen Paul Witte, Neil Nakadate, and Roger Dennis Cherry (1992) also discusses the art of kairos in the field of science.
 Citing John Swales, the essay notes that the introduction sections of scientific research articles are nothing more than the construction of openings.
 This idea derives from the spatial aspect of kairos, or the creation of "an opening," which can be created by writers and discovered by readers.
 This opening is the opportune time, or kairos.
 Swales created what he called the "create a research space" model, wherein kairos, or an opening, was constructed.
 It consisted of four rhetorical moves: